Kimutai004/Health_Checker/README.md

-# MOP Check(Mental Health Obesity and Pcos Check)
+# Health Checker

 ## Introduction
-MOP is a Django web application designed to provide various healthcare services online.
+ Health Checker is a Django web application designed to provide various healthcare services online.
 It offers features such as mental disorder prediction, PCOS prediction, obesity prediction, appointment scheduling with doctors, and health report generation.
 Users can register, complete their profiles, and access the different health services provided by the platform.

 ## Installation
 1. Clone the repository: